 Neumann BCM 705 is the most sensitive broadcast microphone in this list and speaking close to it might make it usable without needing mic activators, although it still could benefit from them.

-The biggest drawback of this microphone is the price as it’s significantly more expensive compared to others on this list.
+The biggest drawback of this microphone is the price as it’s significantly more expensive than others on this list.

 Rode Podmic is the cheapest microphone on this list selling at $100.
 It has a frequency response of 20Hz – 20,000Hz although looking at its frequency response graph it has a huge dip in the high-end frequencies above 12,000Hz.
 Its sensitivity is 1.7mV/Pa (-56dB) and the microphone is all metal with a cardioid polar pattern.